CAREERS

 Schedule and Pay

-- Our service area includes Whatcom, Skagit, Island, and San Juan Counties.
+- Our service area includes Whatcom and Skagit Counties.
 While we make every effort to assign crews to construction projects located near their homes, employees must be prepared to travel to work anywhere within our service area.

 - Full-time, hourly, 40 hrs/wk.
 Overtime pay occasionally available.